Asia Virus Latest: Wuhan Lockdown Ends, Markets Drop - UrduPoint

 Asia Virus Latest: Wuhan Lockdown Ends, Markets Drop

-Here are the latest developments from Asia related to the novel coronavirus pandemic: - Joy as exodus from Wuhan begins - Voicing joy and excitement from behind face masks, tens of thousands of people fled Wuhan after a 76-day travel ban was lifted on the Chinese city where the coronavirus first emerged
+Here are the latest developments from Asia related to the novel coronavirus pandemic: - Joy as exodus from Wuhan begins - Voicing joy and excitement from behind face masks, tens of thousands of people fled Wuhan after a more than two-month travel ban on the Chinese city where the coronavirus first emerged was lifted

-Singapore, (UrduPoint / Pakistan Point News - 8th Apr, 2020 ) :Here are the latest developments from Asia related to the novel coronavirus pandemic: - Joy as exodus from Wuhan begins - Voicing joy and excitement from behind face masks, tens of thousands of people fled Wuhan after a 76-day travel ban was lifted on the Chinese city where the coronavirus first emerged.
+Singapore, (UrduPoint / Pakistan Point News - 8th Apr, 2020 ) :Here are the latest developments from Asia related to the novel coronavirus pandemic: - Joy as exodus from Wuhan begins - Voicing joy and excitement from behind face masks, tens of thousands of people fled Wuhan after a more than two-month travel ban on the Chinese city where the coronavirus first emerged was lifted.

 Previously quiet train and bus stations bustled as an exodus began from the city of 11 million, with some passengers wearing hazmat suits.